 Check out more comedy in Milwaukee with our Comedy Event Calendar!

 We’ve seen him participate in Milwaukee open mics and Erik Koconis‘s Comedy Conclave, which tells you:

 - Allen Edge is a professional who keeps working at his craft.

 - Allen Edge gives back to the community by involving himself in the development of other performers.

-On Sunday, May 4, Allen Edge is running an acting workshop on developing character.
+On Sunday, June 15, Allen Edge is running an acting workshop on developing character.
 From Facebook: